AdobeDocs/experience-manager-65-lts.en/help/sites-administering/configuring-responsive-layout.md

 >[!NOTE]
 >
 >In an out-of-the-box installation, responsive layout has been configured for the [We.Retail reference site](/help/sites-developing/we-retail.md).
 [Activate the Layout Container component](#enable-the-layout-container-component-for-page) for other pages.

-## Configuring the Responsive Emulator {#configuring-the-responsive-emulator}

-This task lets you see the responsive **Emulator** on your site.

-### Register your Page Components for Emulation {#register-your-page-components-for-emulation}

-To enable the emulator to support your pages, you must register your page components.
-See [Registering Page Components for Simulation](/help/sites-developing/responsive.md#registering-page-components-for-simulation).

-### Specify the Device Groups {#specify-the-device-groups}

-To specify the device groups that appear in the Devices list of the emulator see [Specifying the Device Groups](/help/sites-developing/responsive.md#specifying-the-device-groups).

-### Link your Site to the Specified Device Groups {#link-your-site-to-the-specified-device-groups}

-To include the emulator, link your site to the device groups.
-See [Adding the Devices List](/help/sites-developing/responsive.md#adding-the-devices-list) (for both the classic and touch-optimized UI).

 ## Activate Layout Mode for your Site {#activate-layout-mode-for-your-site}